 Email a friend

 Requires a BS degree in Aerospace Engineering, Mechanical Engineering or Civil Engineering with at least a 3.0 GPA.
-Must have a minimum of 2 years of experience in aircraft structural analyses that includes familiarity with aircraft structural layouts, the tools used for aircraft structural analysis from hand stress calculations to finite element methods, methods used to develop stress intensity solutions, and a demonstrated ability to mentor these skills to new engineers.
-Knowledge of the processes used by the Air Force to develop system Technical Orders and manufacture and repair methods used for sustainment of Air Force aircraft structure is required; competent and experienced with developing technical work instructions from engineering source data and making it ready for publishing in various formats (technical orders, depot work cards, etc.) for correct execution, including correct sequencing of operations is required; familiarity of the analytical methods and mechanical processes used to develop stress intensity solutions such as the use of handbook solutions or finite element analysis methods is preferred; familiarity with how analysis methods are validated and mechanical behavior and properties of materials used in aerospace structures applications and how those properties change due to residual stresses is preferred; knowledge of analytical methods used to develop stress intensity solutions (compounding or superposition of handbook solutions or developing with finite element methods), validation methods for analysis, the mechanical behavior and properties of materials used in aerospace applications and how those properties change due to residual stresses is required.
+Must have 2 years of experience with aircraft structural analyses that includes familiarity with aircraft structural layouts, the tools used for aircraft structural analysis from hand stress calculations to finite element methods, methods used to develop stress intensity solutions, and a demonstrated ability to mentor these skills to new engineers.
+Knowledge of the processes used by the Air Force to develop system Technical Orders and manufacture and repair methods used for sustainment of Air Force aircraft structure is required; competent and experienced with developing technical work instructions from engineering source data and making it ready for publishing in various formats (technical orders, depot work cards, etc.) for correct execution, including correct sequencing of operations is required; familiarity with how analysis methods are validated and mechanical behavior and properties of materials used in aerospace structures applications and how those properties change due to residual stresses is preferred; knowledge of analytical methods used to develop stress intensity solutions (compounding or superposition of handbook solutions or developing with finite element methods), validation methods for analysis, the mechanical behavior and properties of materials used in aerospace applications and how those properties change due to residual stresses.
 A valid/clear driver's license is required.

 This position requires passing the test.

 Work assignment is in Layton, Utah.
 Applicant selected will be subject to a government security investigation and must meet eligibility requirements for access to classified information.
 Applicant must be a U.S. citizen.